Horizon-independent Preconditioner Design for Linear Predictive Control: Numerical Experiments

 \subsection{Matrix Conditioning}

-The first numerical results we present show the theoretical results from Theorem~\ref{thm:dense:hessEig} when applied to the example systems.
-It can be seen in Figures~\ref{fig:pendulum:pedcond} and~\ref{fig:schur:pedcond} that the limits presented in Theorem~\ref{thm:dense:hessEig:condLimit} and Corollary~\ref{cor:HSymbolSchurStable}, respectively, are attained as the horizon length increases.
-Note though that the rate at which the condition number of the finite-dimensional Hessian approaches the bound is system-dependent, with the Schur-stable example system converging within 0.01\% of the bound by $N=40$, while the inverted pendulum system requires $N = 225$ to converge to within 0.01\%.
+The first numerical results we present examine the Hessian conditioning.
+The preconditioners were implemented using Julia 1.6.1, and the COSMO solver (version 0.8.1) \cite{garstkaCOSMOConicOperator2019} was used to compute the SDP preconditioner from \cite{Richter2012_FGMcomplexity}.
+Figures~\ref{fig:schur:original} and~\ref{fig:pendulum:original} show that the limits presented in Theorem~\ref{thm:dense:hessEig:condLimit} are attained as the horizon length increases.
+Note that the rate at which the finite-dimensional Hessian's condition number approaches the bound is system-dependent, with the Schur-stable system~\eqref{eq:schurEx:normal} converging within 0.01\% of the bound by $N=40$, and the inverted pendulum system by $N = 225$.

-As described in Section~\ref{sec:precond:analysis}, the condition number bound of Theorem~\ref{thm:dense:hessEig:condLimit} can be used to analyze the preconditioned Hessian, which is shown in Figures~\ref{fig:schur:pedcond} and~\ref{fig:pendulum:pedcond}.
+As described in Section~\ref{sec:precond:analysis}, the condition number bound of Theorem~\ref{thm:dense:hessEig:condLimit} can be used to analyze the preconditioned Hessian, and is shown in Figures~\ref{fig:schur:pedcond} and~\ref{fig:pendulum:pedcond}.
 The bound was computed for the proposed preconditioner by finding $L$ using Theorem~\ref{thm:precond:circ}, then substituting \eqref{eq:precond:toepSymbol} into Theorem~\ref{thm:dense:hessEig:condLimit}.
-Note that the bound computed using $L$ from Theorem~\ref{thm:precond:circ} does not hold for the SDP preconditioner from \cite{Richter2012_FGMcomplexity}, since $L$ will be different between the two preconditioners.
+Note that the bound computed with $L$ from Theorem~\ref{thm:precond:circ} does not hold for the SDP preconditioner from \cite{Richter2012_FGMcomplexity}, since $L$ will be different between the two preconditioners.
 Additionally, the SDP preconditioner does not guarantee that $L_{N}$ will be block Toeplitz, so Theorem~\ref{thm:dense:hessEig} cannot be used to compute horizon-independent limits when it is used.

-Comparing the proposed preconditioner against the existing SDP preconditioner, by examining the condition number of the preconditioned Hessian, shows that the two preconditioners produce nearly identical condition numbers, as can be seen in Figures~\ref{fig:schur:pedcond} and~\ref{fig:pendulum:pedcond}.
+Comparing the proposed preconditioner against the existing SDP preconditioner shows that they produce nearly identical condition numbers, as can be seen in Figures~\ref{fig:schur:pedcond} and~\ref{fig:pendulum:pedcond} and Table~\ref{tab:cond}.
+Proposition~\ref{prop:cond:singleInput} can also be seen in Figure~\ref{fig:pendulum:pedcond}, where the conditioning of the Hessian is not affected by the preconditioners, since the inverted pendulum is a single-input system.

+As shown in Table~\ref{tab:cond}, both the SDP preconditioner and our proposed preconditioner decrease the condition number by 66\% for the Schur-stable system~\eqref{eq:schurEx:normal} and the already Schur-stable non-prestabilized distillation column, and decrease the condition number for the ill-conditioned Schur-stable system~\eqref{eq:schurEx:illcond} by 97\%.
+Applying the preconditioner to the prestabilized inverted pendulum system has no effect, leaving the condition number nearly identical to the original, since this system is single-input.